Mohammad1745/cachifyjs/README.md

    If `syncInterval` is present in the config, `cachifyjs` will make api call according to the `syncInterval` value and return the response.

    Data will be cached in both scenarios.

+   If the api call is requested according to `syncTimeout` or `syncInterval` during skip timezone and cache data is present them the api call will simply be ignored and the cache data will be returned.

     ```
     const cacheConfig = {
         key: `product/list?status=active`,